Regalis11/BaroModDoc/docs/Intro/ContentPackages.md

 # Content packages

 Content packages are collections of files that define many of the properties of the things that exist in Barotrauma.
 This includes [items](../ContentTypes/Item.md), [structures](../ContentTypes/Structure.md), [monsters](../ContentTypes/Character.md), [random events](../ContentTypes/RandomEvents.md), [level generation parameters](../ContentTypes/LevelGenerationParameters.md), [jobs](../ContentTypes/Jobs.md) and so on.
-You can see a full list of what content packages define under the [Content Types](../index.md#content-types) section of the index page.
+You can see a full list of what content packages define in the [Content Types](ContentTypes.md) page.

 By default the game uses a single content package called "Vanilla".
 Any other content package can be considered a modification of the game content, that is, a "mod".